5chdn/link-blockchain/docs/issuance.rst

 Issuance
 ########

-Project revenue of 55 million is pre-allocated into a smart contract that will release it over 2000 days at a decreasing rate.
+Project revenue of 55 million Link is pre-allocated into a smart contract that will release it over 2000 days at a decreasing rate.
+This is equivalent to 5 years of mining.
+Compare this to Ethereum which launched with a 6.5 year pre-mine.

 Issuance rates
 ##############